 Highly alloyed tool steels have a tendency to form potentially deleterious retained austenite after hardening.
-For this reason, Cryogenic Treatment is used to transform this retained austenite into martensite.
-Cryo Treatment is also used to promote dimensional stability prior to sensitive machining and grinding operations especially for certain aluminum components, and also as a stress relief operation.
+For this reason, Cryogenic Heat Treatment is used to transform this retained austenite into martensite.
+This Deep Freeze Heat Treatment is also used to promote dimensional stability prior to sensitive machining and grinding operations, especially for certain aluminum components.
+Cryo Heat Treating also serves as a stress relief operation.

 Therm Tech uses liquid nitrogen as the cooling medium in our cryo boxes.
-The material is taken down to the process specific freezing temperature and held at the deep freezing temperature for an extended period of time.
-The cycle times and temperatures may vary depending on the part and the application, however most parts are taken to -120F ro -320F.
+The material is taken down to the process-specific freezing temperature and held at the deep freezing temperature for an extended period of time.
+The cycle times and temperatures may vary depending on the part and the application; however most parts are taken to -120F to -320F.
 The lead time for this process is usually a day or so.

-Cryo Treatment may also be used on occasion to gain an additional rockwell “C” point of hardness after hardening.
-Where cases wherein your part isn’t quite hard enough, adding a cryo-treatment operation to the heat treatment can make the difference!
+Cryo heat treating may also be used on occasion to gain an additional Rockwell “C” point of hardness after hardening.
+In cases where your part isn’t quite hard enough, adding a cryo heat treating operation can make the difference!